Dear Medical Professionals,

 Then someone like me comes along and tries to explain why they should see you again… because you probably are quiet smart and DO actually understand the problem… but you forgot you were treating a PERSON.
 And in the case of the people I work with…. a person with persistent pain, they need explanation and understanding, they need the human element.

 You want your practice to grow?

 Share the compassion and empathy that you started your career with; with your patients.

 Practice simplifying your explanation of your treatment plans.
 There are ways to explain what you would like to do without overwhelming your patient.

-Explain why you want tests order, what are you looking for in that x-ray or MRI…. why do I need a CT scan with contrast vs one with out.
-And hey, when your patient suggests a test you haven’t heard of like say…. and EMG with FAIR testing for the piriformis, why not look into it before you tell them no, or ask THEM why they think it’s important.
+Why you want tests order.
+What are you looking for in that x-ray or MRI…. why do I need a CT scan with contrast vs one with out.
+And hey, when your patient suggests a test you haven’t heard of like say…. an EMG with FAIR testing for the piriformis, why not look into it before you tell them no, or ask them why they think it’s important to have done.

-I KNOW your not an idiot and you do know what’s going on, but your patient who is now complaining on the internet doesn’t.
+I KNOW you’re not an idiot and you do know what’s going on.
+We know why you did the test.
+I know what you were lookin for.
+Your patient who is now complaining on the internet doesn’t.

 I look forward to seeing patients understanding more of what you are doing for them.

 Pictures from Big Hero 6 – you should watch it and Be like Baymax.

 Patients, grab your medical check list here to make your appointments clearer!